DavidTorrejano/CRUD_LaptopsEnH2/README.md

 # CRUD_LaptopsEnH2

-## In this CRUD I am starting to learns how to use Spring framework and Spring Boot, this is a simple Crud, where we can store "Laptops", and do all
+## In this CRUD I am starting to learn how to use Spring framework and Spring Boot, this is a simple Crud, where we can store "Laptops", and do all
 ## CRUD operations.

 # HAVE A NICE DAY!